Victoria Audrey Sarasvathi

 Victoria Audrey Sarasvathi (born July 1, 1997 in Jakarta) is an Indonesian-German concert classical pianist.

 She started playing piano at the age of 3 with her mother and started her bachelor'sdegree at the age of 15 with Roland Krüger at the University for Music, Drama and Media Hannover, Germany.
-She studied for her master's degree and is now pursuing her postgraduate with Arie Vardi at the same university.
+She studied for her master's degree and now has completed her postgraduate with Arie Vardi at the same university.
 In the past she studied at the Jakarta Conservatory of Music with Iswargia Sudarno.